 Who We Are

-Under Mary Aikenhead Ministries, the many health (including aged care and research institutes), education and some social service ministries that were established and developed by the Sisters of Charity in Australia, following their arrival from Ireland in 1838, are governed by a group of Trustees, consisting of members of the Congregation and lay colleagues.
+Under Mary Aikenhead Ministries, the many health (including aged care and research institutes), education and some social service ministries that were established and developed by the Sisters of Charity in Australia, are governed by a group of Trustees.

 The Trustees are the Canon Law and Civil Stewards of the Ministries.
 As such, the Ministries report to, and are accountable to the Trustees.

 The Trustees will seek to ensure that the heritage, tradition and charism of the Sisters are taken purposefully into the future.

 For a statement about the role of the Trustees, click here.

 Dr Tessa Ho GAICD MBBS MD – Chair